 Pick Your Process

 Whether you follow Marie Kondo or Julie Morgenstern, every organizing guru agrees, you must clean out the junk before you can clean your home.
 To work through this process we will go through each item around our home and decide if it will end up in one of three bins.
+If you have a lot of stuff to get rid of, especially bulky ones, you may need the help of a cheap and reliable skip bin hire in Dandenong, for example, if you live near the area.

 Now you will pick one location in your house, it doesn’t really matter.
 It can be your master closet or your kitchen pantry.
 You can even start super small and simply tackle your junk drawer for now.